udacity/RoboND-DeepLearning-Project/README.md

 * transforms3d

 ## Implement the Segmentation Network
-1. Download the training dataset from [here](https://github.com/udacity/RoboND-DeepLearning/tree/master/data), and extract to the project `data` directory.
+1. Download the training dataset from above and extract to the project `data` directory.
 2. Complete `make_model.py`by following the TODOs in `make_model_template.py`
 3. Complete `data_iterator.py` by following the TODOs in `data_iterator_template.py`
 4. Complete `train.py` by following the TODOs in `train_template.py`